coderiekelt/OpenCast/README.md

 ## Supported Clients
 OpenCast was tested on the following clients:
-- Google Chrome (<audio>)
+- Google Chrome
 - VLC media player

 ## Supported DSPs
-Waive has currently only been tested using `PlayIt live`, however any Shoutcast **v1** source should work.
+OpenCast has currently only been tested using `PlayIt live`, however any Shoutcast **v1** source should work.
-**IceCast / Shoutcast v2 clients do not work.**
+**IceCast / Shoutcast v2 DSPs do not work.**

-Clients must send their data in chunks of maximum **4096 bytes** in order for the payload to be successfully redirect to all clients.
+DSPS must send their data in chunks of maximum **4096 bytes** in order for the payload to be successfully redirected to all clients.

+## Roadmap
+- Implement POSIX exit codes to fully support Unix
+- Implement Metadata support
+- Create some kind of web API for statistics
+- Solve all the bugs (hehe, like that'll happen)